 Ben Zimmermann’s success for clients both in and out of the courtroom is the result of his in-depth understanding of the law and trial practice, his tireless attention to detail in developing the facts of a case, and his commitment to his clients.
-In his 17 years of practice, Ben has secured some of the largest personal injury verdicts in Massachusetts for the firm’s clients.
+In his almost two decades of practice, Ben has secured some of the largest personal injury verdicts in Massachusetts for the firm’s clients.
 In one year alone, Ben obtained two of the ten largest personal injury/wrongful death jury verdicts in Massachusetts, including a $20.6 million verdict against Toys "R" Us for a defective pool slide in a case.
 The verdict resulted in a decision from Massachusetts' highest Court, the Supreme Judicial Court, which upheld the award in a landmark opinion in Aleo v.
 Toys R Us, Inc., 466 Mass.
 398 (2013).

 Ben’s practice is dedicated to the litigation and trial of personal injury cases, with an emphasis in the areas of defective products, medical malpractice, construction site accidents, and premises liability.
 He has also litigated, tried, and handled the appeal of cases aimed at obtaining insurance coverage for injured clients where coverage is disputed.
 Ben is a member of numerous bar organizations and committees, and is a regular lecturer at continuing legal education programs and to area law students.
 He has regularly been recognized in the Top 100 Massachusetts Super Lawyers.